 Types of Compensation You Can Potentially Recover

-If you have been injured by the actions of another, the court could award you compensation in the form of money known as damages.
-Damages can include compensation for medical bills, lost wages due to inability to work, pain and suffering.
+If you have been injured by the negligent actions of another, the court could award you monetary compensation known as damages.
+Damages can include compensation for medical bills, lost wages due to inability to work, pain and suffering, and more.
 There’s also compensation available for any permanent injuries or loss of earning capacity caused by resulting injuries.
 If you are in need of a slip and fall attorney or premise liability lawyer, contact Zinda Law Group of Fort Worth today for a free consultation or call 817-769-8442.
 As one of our clients, you will pay nothing unless we win.

 6 Biggest Mistakes to Avoid in Slip and Fall Cases

 1.)
 Not Following the Doctor’s Orders

 One of the main things that can hurt someone’s case is not following the doctor’s orders, not being compliant, or not following up as they’re required to do by the doctors.

 2.)
 Giving a Recorded Statement to Insurance Companies